Create your first agent

 2. In Slack:

 2. Link your agent to a Slack channel.
-Everytime @dust is called in the Slack channel, your agent will answer (instead of the generic @dust agent).
+Every time @dust is called in the Slack channel, your agent will answer (instead of the generic @dust agent).
 Click on "Manage channels" under "Slack preferences"

 3. In Zapier: Using your agent in Zapier